 As with everything else, location affects pricing – and if you live in a small town in a rural area, chances are most things are going to be less expensive than if you live in a big metropolitan area.

-In-home euthanasia is going to be the most expensive option – and even then the cost can vary depending upon ‘additional services’ or the amount of veterinary hours it is going to take up.
+In-home euthanasia is going to be the most expensive option – and even then the cost can vary depending upon ‘additional services’ or the number of veterinary hours it is going to take up.

 The additional services can include removal of your dog’s body, and cremation/burial and memorial options.